koush/docs.scrypted.app/homekit.md

 When HomeKit connects to a `Bridge`, it can only send and receive one request and response at a time.
 That means if any device on that `Bridge`, requests to all other devices on that Bridge are delayed until the slow device sends a response.
 This delay can be particularly troublesome when the camera is slow to respond to snapshot requests.

 For example, suppose a server has 10 cameras.
 When the Home app is opened on iOS, each camera is sent a snapshot request, one by one.
-If each camera takes 500 milliseconds to respond to the snapshot request to load the image, the server may take up to 5 seconds to process further requests, open viewing a stream or turning on a light.
+If each camera takes 500 milliseconds to respond to the snapshot request to load the image, the server may take up to 5 seconds to process further requests, like viewing a camera stream or turning on a light.

 This is a architectural limitation in HomeKit that will likely never be resolved (as there are no official camera `Bridges`), so the Scrypted recommendation to use Accessory Mode,  like real HomeKit Cameras.